mathieuprog/tz_extra/README.md

 |> validate_civil_time_zone_identifier(:time_zone)
 ```

-You may pass the options `:allow_alias` and `:allow_utc` to allow time zone aliases and the UTC time zone, as well as the `:message` option to customize the error message.
+You may pass the option `:allow_alias` to allow time zone aliases, as well as the `:message` option to customize the error message.

 ### `TzExtra.Changeset.validate_iso_country_code/3`